Nigeria Advance Party

 The Nigeria Advance Party was a progressive political party during the Second Nigerian Republic, registered for the 1983 elections.
-Headed by lawyer Tunji Braithwaite, known for his opposition and as a lawyer, the party was the only new political organization allowed to field candidates for the 1983 elections.
+Founded by lawyer Tunji Braithwaite, known for his opposition and as a lawyer, the party was the only new political organization allowed to field candidates for the 1983 elections.
 The party was composed of southern Nigerian intellectuals favoring a reformist government.

 History

 The party was launched on 13 October 1978 in Ibadan.
 Party leaders initially took a cautious attitude towards the idea of free education, but later advocated free university education and mandatory primary education.
 It positioned itself as an alternative to the old politicians of the first republic.

 In its first two decades, Nigeria witnessed extensive military rule.
 Gen. Olusegun Obasanjo was the last military head of state prior to the 1983 elections.
 Tunji Braithwaite was a prominent Lagosian who claimed that Nigeria's potential could be achieved by reform—especially through the eradication of deep-rooted corruption.

-Notable associates of Tunji Braithwaite include Wole Soyinka, Nobel Peace Prize Winner, and musician Fela Anikulapo Kuti, whose mother was murdered by soldiers in a raid on Fela's Kalakuta Republic under Obasanjo's Military Regime.
+Notable associates of Tunji Braithwaite include Wole Soyinka, Nobel Literature Prize Winner, and musician Fela Anikulapo Kuti, whose mother was murdered by soldiers in a raid on Fela's Kalakuta Republic under Obasanjo's Military Regime.